226 – Commendations, Awards, Nominations, Pins, and Ribbons

 12. Hurricane Ike Service (red and black, dated 9-13-08)

-Effective October 15, 2013, personnel must have successfully completed the HCSO Leadership Development Institute program.
+Effective October 15, 2013, personnel must have successfully completed the HCSO Leadership Development Institute program to wear this ribbon.

 14. Breast Cancer Awareness (pink and white)